augustss/verse-semantics/Book/docs/03_operators.md

 ### Truth Table for Logical Operators

+Consider two expressions `P` and `Q` which may either succeed or fail, the following table shows the result of logical operators applied to them:

 | Expression P | Expression Q | P and Q | P or Q | not P |
 |--------------|--------------|---------|---------|-------|
 | Succeeds | Succeeds | Succeeds (Q's value) | Succeeds (P's value) | Fails |